Coordinated Tribal Assistance Solicitation (CTAS)

-- Juvenile Justice (OJJDP)
+- Juvenile Healing to Wellness Courts (OJJDP)

 - Tribal Youth Program(OJJDP)

 Each purpose area has specific goals and objectives.
-Potential applicants should carefully review each purpose area and it's goals and objectives prior to applying.
+Potential applicants should carefully review each purpose area and its goals and objectives prior to applying.

 History of Funding

 Generally, DOJ funds must be used to supplement existing funds for program activities and may not replace (supplant) non-federal funds that have been appropriated for the same purpose.
-Grant funds must be used to increase the amount of state, local, Tribal, or Bureau of Indian Affairs funds that otherwise would be budgeted for these purposes in the absence of DOJ grant funding.
+Grant funds must be used to increase the amount of state, local, tribal, or Bureau of Indian Affairs funds that otherwise would be budgeted for these purposes in the absence of DOJ grant funding.